Fire Art Guidelines

 Most of the information on this page relates to installation (on-playa) fire art, but much of it will be helpful even if your fire art is in your camp or on a mutant vehicle.

 1. After checking in at the ARTery, you’ll be escorted to the site of your art project.
-The center of your project location is marked with a CD and a plastic marker (“floofy”).
+The center of your project location is marked with “floofy” (a CD and plastic marker).

-2. Additionally, the Floofy marks the center of your Leave No Trace (LNT) Grid, which delineates the boundaries of your Leave No Trace focus.
-You and your crew are responsible to line-sweep the LNT Grid in its entirety before we check you out to leave.
+2. The floofy marks the center of your Leave No Trace (LNT) grid, which delineates the boundaries of your Leave No Trace focus.
+You and your crew are responsible to line-sweep the LNT grid in its entirety before we check you out to leave.

-3. Your LNT Grid will encompass the ENTIRE area that you and your crew and project occupy such as: art, staging areas, wood shop, metal shop, kitchen, trash, recycling, burn barrels, etc. This is both for the build site pre event, as well as the actual art installation site.
+3. Your LNT grid will encompass the ENTIRE area that you and your crew and project occupy such as: the spot where your art is built, staging areas, wood shop, metal shop, shade area during your build, etc. This is for both your pre-event build site as well as your actual art installation site.
 For most projects (unless otherwise stated), you are responsible for a 50’ area outside of your project footprint, as well as any additional audience area.
 You are responsible for everything in this area, including trash left by other participants.

 MOOP Public Enemy Number 1: WOOD CHIPS!

 Also known as splinters, bark, sawdust, and wood debris.
-This is the biggest and fastest growing MOOP problem on the Black Rock Desert.
+Aside from tent stakes and rebar left behind on camp sites or art build sites, this is one of the biggest and fastest growing MOOP problems on the Black Rock Desert.

 Where possible, choose plywood over particle board when building your projects, as particle board cracks and splinters more easily.